akheron/typera-openapi/README.md

 directly.
 If needed, you should instead add another step for converting the data from input to the format you expect.
 This can be achieved with a custom middleware, for example.

+### The `Date` type

+JSON doesn't have a native `Date` type.
+As explained above, when `typera-openapi` encounters a `Date` type, it doesn't know from which input type it is parsed, so it uses `string` and sets `format` to `date-time`, because this is how `JSON.stringify` encodes `Date` objects by default.
+In the future we may add a way to override this behavior.

 ## Releasing